A Nappy Change Method That Relieves Colic

 Then as your baby grows and their muscles get stronger, they learn to lift their heads and hold them up.
 This is what forms the first secondary curve, the curve in the neck (cervical curve).

-Once these muscles are strong enough, the baby is able to support their body weight while standing upright and thus learns to walk.
+Once these muscles are strong enough, the baby can support their body weight while standing upright and thus learns to walk.
 In other words, it takes time for a baby's spine to go from a C-shape to an S-shape.

 The Connection Between The Spine and Intestines

-Our intestines get most of their nerve information from the part of the spine that is near the bottom of the rib cage and the upper part of the lower back.
+Our intestines get most of their nerve information from the part of the spine near the bottom of the rib cage and the upper part of the lower back.

-Now think logically...
-When you lift up both of your baby's feet to change a nappy, you bend the spine at that exact position.
+Think about it; you bend the spine at that exact position when you lift both of your baby's feet to change a nappy.
 And every single time you do this, it can push those vertebrae out of place.

-This is why studies show impressive results for babies with colic being treated with chiropractic care.
+This is why studies show impressive results for treating babies with colic with chiropractic care.
 Those vertebrae are put back into place, and the intestines' nerve messages are not interfered with, resulting in less discomfort and pain.

-So your baby might be doing great after a chiropractic adjustment, but it takes a few repeat sessions to keep it there, because every time you change a diaper, you push the vertebrae out of place yet again, without even knowing it.
+So your baby might be doing great after a chiropractic adjustment.
+Still, it takes a few repeat sessions to keep it there because every time you change a diaper, you push the vertebrae out of place without even knowing it.